 - The individual is followed up every 3 months for the first 2 years, followed by 6 months every 3 years (aggressive monitoring of the patient until 5 years).

-The reason being that chondrosarcomas grow slow and are known to metastasise late.
+- The reason being that chondrosarcomas grow slow and are known to metastasize late.